EwertonMendes/digimon-ng/README.md

 ## Project Overview

-DigiAngular is an Angular application that allows users to manage and view Digimon data.
+Digimon NG is an Angular application that allows users to manage and view Digimon data.
 The application includes features such as displaying Digimon status cards, handling attribute changes with animations, and managing state effectively.

 ![image](https://github.com/user-attachments/assets/0e7fab44-9d94-4839-94fa-f0649f2435f1)